abhinavmsra/jQuery-faker/README.md

 * **Automatic data generation for the forms**
 * Detects the input type and adds random relevant values.
+* Supports randomization of radio button, check box, select box
-* Customized data type for user convenience.
+* Customized data type for user convenience
-* Add new data and data type
+* Add new data and data types
+* Restrict data to user defined values for each data types
+* Generate fake data within your project right away
 * Easy to use and extend :wink:

 ## Future Enhancements

-* Restrict data of the existent datatype to user defined values
-* Include support for all types of inputs `eg: select, radio, checkbox`
 * Add regular expression match for more magic
 * Make even better internal knowledgebase for even more magic
 * Allow custom field to be created based on datatype only, no need to define the data itself